6 Best Grocery Delivery Services of 2024

 Where: Same-day delivery is available in most states.
 Walmart lets customers reserve a time and store location for pickup in all states.

 Product pricing: Pickup at the store is free and products are priced the same as if you had shopped in the Walmart grocery store yourself, but there is a $35 minimum order.
-If you order groceries to be delivered to your home there is a delivery fee of $7.95 or $9.95.
+If you order groceries to be delivered to your home, there is a delivery fee of $7.95 or $9.95.
+If you use delivery and have an order under $35, you’ll pay a $7.95 fee.

 Delivery fee: Express Delivery is another option that costs $10 per delivery plus the $7.95 to $9.95 delivery fee.
 Your order usually arrives within two hours.
 The store recently stopped requiring an order be a minimum of $35 for Express Delivery.

-With Walmart+ the groceries will likely be same day delivery if you get a good time slot when you place your order.
-The service costs $98 a year or $12.95 a month.
-There is no fee for delivery, but the order must cost at least $35.
+With Walmart+ the groceries will likely be same-day delivery if you get a good time slot when you place your order.
+The service costs $98 per year (or $8.17 per month if you divide that by 12 months) or $12.95 a month.
+There is no fee for delivery, but the order must total at least $35.

 If you are a Walmart+ member you only pay the $10 Express Delivery fee and not the additional $7.95 to $9.95 delivery fee.